 Here is a one skein crochet scarf pattern to help you bust through your yarn stash.
 It’s on the narrow side because I only had one ball of this yarn and wanted to make sure I had enough to get a fairly good length.
 If you have more yarn you can easily make it wider in a simple multiple of two.

 Not only is the size easy to adjust, but in the right colors, you could make this for both genders if you like.
 Hence a nice scarf for the entire family.

-The stitch pattern used is not only mindless and easy to work on while watching TV, but it’s also a pretty textured stitch that you’ll enjoy showing off.
+I love this stitch, not only because it’s mindless and easy to work on while watching TV, but it’s also a pretty textured stitch that you’ll enjoy showing off.
 It’s the same texture on both sides, so you don’t have to worry about a right or wrong side.

 Another bonus of this seed stitch scarf is that you don’t have to do an edging if you don’t want to.
 It’s perfect the way it is, but I did add some basic instructions in case you’d like to have a totally straight edge.

 Purchase Your Ad-Free PDF